NoMore201/playmaker/README.md

     -e HTTPS_KEYFILE="/srv/https.key" \
     -e LANG_LOCALE="it_IT" \
     -e LANG_TIMEZONE="Europe/Rome" \
+    -e DEVICE_CODE="hammerhead" \
     nomore201/playmaker
 ```

 If you want to run it in a virtualenv rather than using docker, remember that you need to install fdroidserver,
-android SDK and define the ANDROID_HOME env variable (see the Dockerfile as a reference).
+android SDK and define the ANDROID\_HOME env variable (see the Dockerfile as a reference).
 Instruction on how to install fdroidserver [here](https://f-droid.org/docs/Installing_the_Server_and_Repo_Tools/)

 ## Alternatives

 ### YalpStore

 [YalpStore](https://github.com/yeriomin/YalpStore) is an open source alternative to the play store.
-It works very well and it requires you to install only the app, but it requires one of the following thing to be able to install/update apks:
+It works very well and it requires you to install only the app, but it requires one of the
+following thing to be able to install/update apks:

 - enable **Unknown Sources**
 - have **root** privileges

-While if you use playmaker and the fdroid [privileged extension](https://gitlab.com/fdroid/privileged-extension), fdroid will be able to install/update app without root privileges or enabling unknown sources.
+If you use playmaker and the fdroid [privileged extension](https://gitlab.com/fdroid/privileged-extension),
+fdroid will be able to install/update app without root privileges or enabling unknown sources.